Josh00-Lu/DiffusionVeteran/README.md

 This provides flexibility for trying different setups without needing to manually edit each script.

 ## 🙏 Acknowledgements
-🎉 Currently, Diffusion-Vetern is offically supported by [CleanDiffuser](https://github.com/CleanDiffuserTeam/CleanDiffuser).
+🎉 Currently, Diffusion-Veteran is offically supported by [CleanDiffuser](https://github.com/CleanDiffuserTeam/CleanDiffuser).
 You are also welcomed to conduct unified ablation studies or standardized comparisons with the baselines in CleanDiffuser.
 Please see the [license](LICENSE) for further details.

 ## 📚 Citation
 If you find our work useful in your research, please consider citing: